-\begin{definition} In this paper, a \emph{graph} is a topologist's graph, a finite 1-dimensional CW complex, with multiple edges and self-loops allowed. \emph{Maps} between graphs are continuous maps between the underlying topological spaces.
+\begin{definition} In this paper, a \emph{graph} is a topologist's graph, a finite 1-dimensional CW complex, i.e., with multiple edges and self-loops allowed. \emph{Maps} between graphs are continuous maps between the underlying topological spaces.
 In particular, they need not send vertices to vertices.
-For convenience, we will work with maps that are PL with respect to a (fixed) linear structure on each edge.
+For convenience, we will work with maps that are piecewise-linear (PL) with respect to a fixed linear structure on each edge. \end{definition}